InfinitePain/Snake-by-InfinitePain/README.md

 ## GCC Runtime Library Exception

 This project links the GCC runtime libraries statically, as permitted by the GCC Runtime Library Exception.
 For more information about the exception, please refer to the [GCC Runtime Library Exception](https://www.gnu.org/licenses/gcc-exception-3.1.en.html) provided by the Free Software Foundation.

+## Changelog

+For a detailed list of changes in each version, please refer to the [changelog](changelog.md).

 ## Distribution